Image: AI generated

 ## Project Overview

-Todo list app.
+To-do list app.
 Go Gin backend + React frontend + SQLite.

 ## Commands